Continuous variable quantum key distribution with two-mode squeezed states: Methods

 \subsection{Experimental data security analysis}

-The measurement and the subsequent data processing (including gain $g$ optimization) resulted in the set of covariance matrices for different values of modulation.
-The security analysis was performed, according to the purification method.
-For each of the measured covariance matrices the 4-mode pure state (ABCD on Fig. \ref{purification_scheme2}) was constructed and used to calculate the Holevo quantity and resulting lower bound on secure key rate.
+The measurement and the subsequent data processing (including gain optimization) resulted in a set of covariance matrices for different values of modulation.
+The security analysis was carried out according to the above described purification method and cross-checked using the entangling cloner method (which is shown to be optimal for the individual attacks in \cite{equiv} and used for the collective attacks in \cite{colclon}).
+Since the explicit trusted mode structure of the experimentally obtained states was not known, the experimental covariance matrices were purified using the Bloch-Messiah reduction theorem~\cite{braunstein2005} as illustrated in Fig. \ref{theosetup} b).
+For each of the covariance matrices the 4-mode pure state (ABCD on Fig. \ref{theosetup} b)) was constructed and used to calculate the Holevo quantity and the resulting lower bound on secure key rate.

 In parallel, the theoretical estimation of the expected protocol performance was calculated from the experimental parameters of our setup.
 The covariance matrices were constructed from the experimentally measured EPR states.
-All the respective transmittances and efficiencies were applied in both EPR modes (as beamsplitter transformations) and the coherent modulation was perfectly added on top.
-The resulting covariance matrices were tested in the proposed optimized QKD protocol upon given channel transmittance and excess noise.
-The corresponding theoretical curve is shown in Fig. \ref{data1} C).
+All the respective transmittances and efficiencies were applied in both EPR modes (as beamsplitter transformations) and the coherent modulation was added atop.
+The resulting covariance matrices were tested against given channel transmittance and excess noise.

+Furthermore we have simulated the accuracy in estimating the channel as a function of the size of the data blocks.
+The results are shown in the Supplementary Figure S3) and discussed in the Supplementary discussion.